martinmoene/type-lite/README.md

 boolean: Allows to obtain hash of a boolean object (C++11)
 logical: Disallows to default-construct a logical thus defined (define type_CONFIG_CONFIRMS_COMPILATION_ERRORS)
 logical: Allows to default-construct a logical thus defined
+logical: Allows to custom-default-construct a logical thus defined
 logical: Allows to copy-construct a logical from its underlying type
 logical: Allows to move-construct a logical from its underlying type (C++11)
 logical: Allows to negate a logical